 Somehow this post ended up being 2000 words long.
 I’ve broken it into three smaller parts which are scheduled to be posted every other day for the next week.
-The final project will also be uploaded to Academia.edu as a single PDF for easier access and reference.
-And just so you know, the ‘works cited’ list at the end is comprehensive for the entire three part series).
+The ‘works cited’ list at the end is comprehensive for the entire three part series).

-One of the major conclusions that I draw with regard to the Greek perfect’s semantics is that the grammatical form realizes a combination of completive semantics and resultative semantics.
+One of the major conclusions that I draw with regard to the semantics of the Greek perfect is that the grammatical form realizes a combination of completive semantics and resultative semantics.
 While the focus of my work is actually on method for grammatical analysis, chapter 4 of my thesis sought to demonstrate that distinctions in usage make more sense if we assume completive-resultative semantics rather than the more traditional resultative-anterior approach.
 In chapter 3, the completive gram was defined as follows: